How Financial Freedom Can Improve Your Self-Esteem

 Changing your self-image through external factors like your appearance or philanthropic activism may have immediate benefits, but digging yourself out of a place of debt takes a long-term approach, and the rewards are more permanent.

 What about you?
-How has your self-esteem been effected by debt or financial freedom?
+How has your self-esteem been affected by debt or financial freedom?
 Leave a comment or tell your story below.

 Filed Under: Debt, Healthy living, Spending